Skip to main content

 2 levels of abstraction

-LangChain4j provides two levels of abstraction for using tools.
+LangChain4j provides two levels of abstraction for using tools:

-Low level Tool API
+Low Level Tool API

 At the low level, you can use the generate(List<ChatMessage>, List<ToolSpecification>) method of the ChatLanguageModel.
 A similar method is also present in the StreamingChatLanguageModel.